 In 2011, the Sustainable Endowments Institute gave the University of Arizona a College Sustainability Report Card grade of "B."

-In the summer of 2011, Robert N. Shelton resigned from his position as president of the University of Arizona.
+In the summer of 2011, Robert N. Shelton resigned from his position as president to accept the presidency of the Fiesta Bowl.

-In 2012, Ann Weaver Hart became the first female president of the University of Arizona.
+In 2012, Ann Weaver Hart became the university's first female president, serving until 2017.

 In 2012, the baseball team captured a national championship title, coached by Andy Lopez.

-In 2013, Brigetta Barrett won the women's high jump.
+In 2013, Brigetta Barrett won the women's high jump at the NCAA.

-In 2013, the iPlant Collaborative received a $50 million renewal grant, allowing it to continue its work.
+In 2013, the iPlant Collaborative at the University of Arizona received a $50 million renewal grant from the National Science Foundation.

 In 2014, ESPN ranked ZonaZoo as the top student cheering section in the PAC 12 conference.